Shubhamzingare/MoviesBucket/README.md

 # Movies Bucket App
 This app is created with CodeSandbox platform.
 This app has my some Favorite Movies list.
 I have given diffrent genres.
-Choose these genres to know about my favorite movies.
+Choose these genres to know about my favorite movies.<br>
 <b>To try these app please click on the link given in the About section. </b>